mkempers/Examples-AzureFunctionEF/README.md

-# Example of an Azure Function using Entity Frame
+# Example of an Azure Function using Entity Framework

 I had some trouble finding an example of how to use an Azure function which used entity framework, thus I created it.
 The example is a Http triggered Azure function which returns all customers from the AdventureWorks database.